edgedb/rfcs/text/1028-cli-hooks.rst

    why this hook does not simply run all the same scripts as the ``project.init.after``.

-3) After any ``gel branch`` command that changes the current branch (``switch``, ``rebase``, ``merge``) the ``branch.switch.after`` hook will be executed.
-This is a good place for updating any configuration scripts (e.g. updating Postgres connection sting).
+3) After ``gel branch switch`` command that changes the current branch the ``branch.switch.after`` hook will be executed.
+This is a good place for updating any configuration scripts (e.g. updating Postgres connection string).
 This hook can also be used to keep the source code branch in sync with the database branch.
 This is probably not a good hook for running data fixtures as the data in branches in unaltered between switches.

 If ``project init`` runs migrations, the ``project.init.after`` hook is triggered *before* the ``migration.apply.after`` hook.
 The motivation is that